 Polaris Business Class On United 787 Dreamliner

 United Polaris Business and Polaris First now feature identical Saks Fifth Avenue bedding that is placed on your seats before boarding.
-On my seat, there were two blankets, two pillows, and an amenity kit containing a toothbrush, toothpaste, eye mask, ear plugs, socks, Cowshed moisturiser etc, and slippers in the foot rest area.
-Mattress pads, pyjamas and memory foam pillows are also available on request.
+On my seat, there were two blankets, two pillows, and an amenity kit containing a toothbrush, toothpaste, eye mask, earplugs, socks, Cowshed moisturizer, etc, and slippers in the footrest area.
+Mattress pads, pajamas, and memory foam pillows are also available on request.
 Once settled in, you get a choice of a number of magazines and newspapers.

-The BusinessFirst seats themselves are all similar to each other, but IMHO I prefer a seat in the first row of the centre section, which offers direct aisle access and a much larger foot space.
-Conversely, window seats are a great choice if you just plan to sleep or look out the huge dimmable window, but you will need to climb over your neighbour when they are fully reclined.
-Each BusinessFirst seat has a 15.4-inch HD display with on-demand entertainment and seats are staggered by a couple of inches, for extra privacy.
+The BusinessFirst seats themselves are all similar to each other, but IMHO I prefer a seat in the first row of the center section, which offers direct aisle access and a much larger foot space.
+Conversely, window seats are a great choice if you just plan to sleep or look out the huge dimmable window, but you will need to climb over your neighbor when they are fully reclined.
+Each BusinessFirst seat has a 15.4-inch HD display with on-demand entertainment, and seats are staggered by a couple of inches for extra privacy.

 The economy cabin is located just behind business class.
 It is worth noting that seats in rows 16 and 27 offer much more legroom and should be your first choice.

 What are the best Business Class seats on United’s B787-9?

 All seats in the cabin are excellent for those traveling with a companion because of the 2-2-2 layout.